PawseySC/singularity-containers/_episodes/11-mpi-openfoam.md

 Note how `singularity` can be executed through the launcher as any other application would.

 Under the hood, the MPI process outside of the container (spawned by `srun`) will work in tandem with the containerized MPI code to instantiate the job.
-There are a few implications here..
+There are a few implications here...

 ### Requirements for the MPI + container combo